 8th grades, students spend the session on homework help and do enrichment once weekly.
 High school academic programming is four hours per week and includes homework help, college writing seminar, and college prep.
 Summer

-academic programming for all ages focuses on weekly sessions designed to improve grammar, reading, and writing skills.
+academic programming for all ages focuses on weekly sessions designed to improve grammar, reading, and writing skills in addition to college preparation.
 A typical student to tutor ratio is 3:1 with

 individual tutors assigned as needed.

 Our Squash Program consists of practices at Yale, team matches and tournaments.
-In 2012-13, team members competed in two National Urban Championships, the US Squash Middle School Championships, myriad US Squash tournaments, and in dual matches against other youth programs and schools including City Squash (NY); Berkshire School (MA); and Suffield Academy (CT).
-Students also have the opportunity to work with prominent squash players including World #6 and Board member Natalie Grainger, Yale alumni, and top professionals through summer scholarships.
+In 2013-14, team members competed in two National Urban Championships, the US Squash Middle and High School Championships, myriad US Squash tournaments, and in dual matches against other youth programs and schools.
+Students also have the opportunity to work with prominent squash players including former World #1 and Board member Natalie Grainger and top professionals through summer scholarships.
 Partnership with Yale's national caliber team allows students to learn the game with individualized instruction (2 or 3: 1 ratio).
 Our coaching staff includes: Executive Director Julie Greenwood, a three time All American and former Williams College Head Coach; Squash Director John Dewitt, a former Hamilton College #1; Assistant Coach Owen Butler, a former captain at Cornell University; all Yale varsity players; and other local volunteers.

-Executive Director Julie Greenwood came to Squash Haven from Williams College (MA), where she served as Assistant Professor of Physical Education, Women’s Squash Coach (1997-2002), Women’s Tennis Coach, Associate Athletic Director, and Acting Senior Woman Administrator.
-Julie’s squash teams at Williams always ranked between sixth and ninth in the country (all divisions).
-Her tennis teams qualified for the women’s NCAA Division III championships every year, winning the first-ever back to back titles in 2001 and 2002.
-In addition to her coaching responsibilities, Greenwood was a first-year academic advisor and oversaw NCAA Compliance and Championships hosting.
+Executive Director Julie Greenwood came to Squash Haven from Williams College (MA), where she served as Assistant Professor of Physical Education, Women’s Squash Coach, Women’s Tennis Coach, Associate Athletic Director, and Acting Senior Woman Administrator.
+Julie’s squash teams at Williams always ranked between 6th and 9th in the country.
+Her tennis teams qualified for the NCAA Division III championships every year, winning the first-ever back to back titles in 2001 and 2002.
+In addition, Greenwood was a first-year academic advisor and oversaw NCAA Compliance and Championships hosting.

-In addition to her work with college students, Greenwood has a longstanding interest in and commitment to youth, education, and community outreach.
-She spent six summers leading outdoor trips (including two cross-country bike trips) for middle and high school students and is a former board member of the Greylock ABC (A Better Chance) program.
-In 2003, Greenwood became the community service outreach coordinator for the Williams athletic department and in that role helped establish community youth tennis and squash outreach programs, create an annual Christmas toy drive wrap party for youth, and facilitate a faculty lecture series for lifetime learners.
-Greenwood has also been a GED tutor for adults in North Adams, MA and more recently for former inmates in Brooklyn, NY as part of the Ready, Willing, and Able program.
+Greenwood has a longstanding interest in and commitment to youth, education, and community outreach.
+She spent six summers leading outdoor trips for middle and high school students and is a former board member of the Greylock ABC (A Better Chance) program as well as former community service coordinator for the Williams athletic department.
+Greenwood has also been a GED tutor for adults and former inmates.

 Greenwood is a 1996 Williams graduate in History and Psychology.
 As an athlete she was a two-time NCAA Division III national doubles champion (tennis) and a three-time All-American in both tennis and squash.
-She was also the recipient of the Purple Key Award, given annually to the outstanding graduating male and female athlete.
+She was also the recipient of the Purple Key Award, given annually to the outstanding graduating male and female athlete, and was recently named as one of the top 30 athletes in Williams' last 30 years.
 She received her Masters in Education from Stanford in 2003.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.